marc-ferre/nanomito/README.md

    - Check that `pod5_chrM/<RUN_ID>.pid_dict.tsv` exists
    - Verify the dictionary file is not empty

+1. **"NO DATA" warnings in logs/email**

+   - This is **not an error** - some samples may have no reads matching both patient and reference mitochondria
+   - The workflow completes successfully and creates a `NO_DATA.marker` file
+   - These samples are automatically skipped in downstream analysis (modmito)
+   - The final email report will show these samples with a warning in the PRE-FLIGHT CHECK section

 1. **GPU not available**

    - Ensure `--partition=gpu` is set